miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 | SIG-T | Signature Timestamp | Hash of `"BBBBBB.AAAAAA.CCCCCC"` |
 | SIG-LTA(1) | 1st Archive Timestamp | Hash of `"BBBBBB.AAAAAA.CCCCCC.DDDDDD.EEEEEE"` |
 | SIG-LTA(2) | 2nd Archive Timestamp | Hash of `"BBBBBB.AAAAAA.CCCCCC.DDDDDD.EEEEEE.FFFFFF.GGGGGG"` |

+The resulting concatenated string is hashed and used as the RFC 3161 messageImprint value.

 The strings above represent the exact concatenated BASE64URL-encoded values used as signature input or timestamp hash inputs.